Policies

 Research involving the use of animals

-The University of Leicester is committed to high quality research and teaching.
-Research conducted at the University includes work which contributes to the furthering of knowledge of the biological and chemical mechanisms by which life originates and is sustained and reproduced.
-This research has made, and continues to make, a vital contribution to the understanding, treatment and cure of a range of health problems and diseases including cancer, heart diseases, kidney diseases, meningitis, diabetes and respiratory diseases.
-Much of this research can be carried out using non-animal methods and materials, such as computer models and in-vitro technologies and this is done wherever possible.
-Whilst it is acknowledged that the animal model is not a perfect model for humans the use of animals in biomedical research remains essential, for example to gain a knowledge and understanding of some cell structures and physiological and pathological processes.
+The University of Leicester’s strategy is to deliver world-leading research that transforms lives.
+Research conducted at the University contributes to the furthering of knowledge of the biological and chemical mechanisms by which life originates and is sustained and reproduced.
+This research has made, and continues to make, a vital contribution to the understanding, treatment and cure of a range of health problems and diseases including cancer, heart disease, kidney disease, and infectious diseases such as meningitis, diabetes and respiratory disease.
+Much of this research can be carried out using non-animal methods and materials, such as computer models and in-vitro technologies and this is always the preferred method when these replacement technologies exist.
+Whilst it is acknowledged that the animal model is not a perfect model for humans, currently the use of animals in biomedical research remains essential in many cases, for example to gain a knowledge and understanding of some cell structures and physiological and pathological processes.
 Alternative techniques cannot always reproduce the complexity of a living creature.
-Sometimes animals must be used to assess the safety and efficacy of radical new treatment regimes and for further fundamental advances to be made.
-The University supports the view that good science is equated with humane science.
+Sometimes animals must be used to assess the safety and efficacy of new treatment regimens before these treatments are translated into humans.
+The University supports the view that good science is equated with humane science, and we constantly strive to ensure our animals are cared for to the highest of standards.
 Many of the developments achieved through the use of animals have also benefited animals, helping them to live longer and healthier lives.

 The University’s use of animals in research is guided by the following principles:

-• The University is committed to the principles of Reduction, Refinement and Replacement (3Rs).
-It ensures that the number of animals used is minimised.
+• The University is committed to the principles of Reduction, Refinement and Replacement (3Rs)

 • All work under the Animals (Scientific Procedures) Act 1986 (ASPA) involving animals is carried out under licences issued by the Home Office.
-Licences are issued after a detailed harm benefit analysis has been undertaken of the potential benefits of the work compared with the possible adverse effects on the animals.
+Licences are issued after a detailed harm benefit analysis has been undertaken by the Home Office, of the potential benefits of the work compared with the possible adverse effects on the animals.

-• The University’s use of animals is scrutinised by an ethical review process which includes lay representation (including members external to the University).
+• The University’s use of animals is scrutinised by AWERB which includes lay representation (including members external to the University).

-• The Ethical Review Process assesses all new licence applications, reviews the progress on licences that have been approved by the Home Office and monitors and inspects the standards of animal care, welfare and accommodation within the University.
-The Process checks that those working with animals are aware of their responsibilities and receive appropriate training.
+• AWERB assesses all new licence applications, reviews the progress on licences that have been approved by the Home Office and monitors and inspects the standards of animal care, welfare and accommodation within the University.
+AWERB monitors that those working with animals are aware of their responsibilities and receive appropriate training and continuing professional development.

 • The University is committed to maintaining high standards of laboratory animal housing and care and believes this makes a vital contribution to the quality of the research.
-The animal facilities comply with all national laws, guidelines and Code of Practice and the University regards these standards as a minimum.
-Home Office Inspectors visit regularly, often unannounced, to check that the projects and the animal care facilities meet statutory requirements.
+The animal facility complies with and often exceeds all standards set out in all national laws, guidelines and Code of Practice.

 • The University is committed to a Culture of Care that extends beyond consideration of animal experimentation alone and ensures animals and those caring for them are treated with compassion, empathy and respect.